angular/angular/aio/content/tutorial/first-app/first-app-lesson-08.md

 # Lesson 8: Use *ngFor to list objects in component
-This tutorial lesson demonstrates how to use `ngFor` directive in Angular templates in order to display dynamically repeat data data in a template.
+This tutorial lesson demonstrates how to use `ngFor` directive in Angular templates in order to display dynamically repeated data in a template.

 **Estimated time**: ~10 minutes